 Hit-and-run accidents often involve alcohol.
 Drunk drivers often flee because they don’t want to get caught drinking and driving and the alcohol impairs their ability to understand the immediacy of their actions.
 Those injured by drunk drivers are entitled to punitive damages in addition to the compensatory damages listed above.
 Punitive damages are extra compensation that serve as a punishment to the drunk driver and are intended to discourage similar behavior.

-If you have been injured in a hit and run accident, or you have lost a loved one in a hit and run accident, contact Seminole county criminal defense lawyer to explore your right to recovery.
+If you have been injured in a hit and run accident, or you have lost a loved one in a hit and run accident, contact San Antonio criminal defense lawyer to explore your right to recovery.